BASPI/LNHRDACII-qcodes/README.md

-# LNHR DAC II QCoDeS Driver
+# Experimental Pre-Release of the LNHR DAC II QCoDeS Driver
 This repository contains the QCoDeS driver for the Basel Precision Instruments *Low Noise High Resolution Digital to Analog Converter II* or *LNHR DAC II*.
 Additionally there are some examples of to use the driver.

 ## Latest Release
-This is the first version of the LNHR DAC II QCoDeS driver.
+This is an experimental version of the LNHR DAC II QCoDeS driver.
+Not everything is extensively tested.
+All code may be subject to change.

 We are currently working on an improved version of the driver.
 Once it releases the newest features and changes will be listed here.